natanielmendes/bh-frontend/README.md

 * Create a navigation menu to switch at least from create and list routes
 * Implement pagination in the events list
 * Load event on clicking event from the events list, filling inputs with the details and showing an update button to the user
+* Use Redux to manage state currently placed in App.js file